Hot Action Cop: 2015–present

 Every year since 2015, Hot Action Cop has headlined or co-headlined a private festival called Lampapalooza in Wauwatosa, Wisconsin, and has shared the stage with Sponge, Public Enemy, Run-DMC, EPMD, Rakim, Sir Mix-a-Lot, Bobby Bare Jr., and Elephant Room.

 Timmy Flaherty has released two solo albums available on Spotify and iTunes, and is currently working on a third.
 He also plays in a Ramones tribute band with Daniel Feese's brother Dylan Feese on lead vocals.
+He has played S.I.T.
+Strings guitar strings since 2003.

 Juan Chavolla joined the Louisville, Kentucky band Elephant Room, playing live and recording with Malcolm Springer in Nashville, Tennessee.
 Elephant Room and Hot Action Cop have played several shows together with Chavolla pulling double duty on bass guitar.

 Rob Werthner and original producer Michael Baker have been working together on a new Hot Action Cop release for the last few years.

-There is no set release date as of January 2021.
+On June 3rd, 2022, the band opened for Joan Jett & The Blackhearts.